|Hometown:||Oyster Bay, NY|

 |Major:||B.S. - Sport Administration / M.S. - School Counseling|

-Vince Giambanco joined the Unites States Merchant Marine Academy as an assistant coach for the Cross Country and Track & Field in January of 2012, bringing strong experience as a coach and counselor.
+Vince Giambanco joined the Unites States Merchant Marine Academy as an assistant coach for the Cross Country and Track & Field in the January of 2012, bringing strong experience as a coach and counselor.

 In 2012 he helped guide both the men’s and women’s teams to Academy Records in the 4x1500m relay.
 He also guided Tomas Sanchez who lowered his personal best 800m time from 1:59 to an ECAC qualifying time of 1:54.2.
 Further, Sanchez was Landmark Conference Champion in the 400m both indoors and outdoors.
 Giambanco also directed FR Ellie Coulter to an Academy Record in the 10,000m.